-Safety of the Blood Supply
+Safety of the blood supply

-To ensure maximum safety and effectiveness, the Nebraska Community Blood Bank carefully prepares and tests all blood donations.
+To ensure maximum safety and effectiveness, Nebraska Community Blood Bank prepares and tests all blood donations.
 Every blood product must pass at least 12 tests before it is deemed safe for transfusion.
 Donations with unacceptable test results are promptly discarded and destroyed.

 Tests routinely performed on every donation include: